Solitons on Singularities

 with magnetic charge, $g_m$, and field

 where $n$ is the topological (magnetic) charge of the monopole.
 The mass of a monopole (of charge $n$) is

 This monopole is actually a D3 brane wrapped on the second node with volume $V_2$ and stretched between the two wrapped D5 branes at $x=0$ and $x=a$.
-The mass of such a brane is (with $d=a$)
+The mass of such a brane is (with $d=2 \pi \ell_s^2 a$)

 which exactly matches the monopole mass in eq.
-(14) for $n=1$.
+(9) for $n=1$.
 We see that the topological (or magnetic) charge of the monopole corresponds to the winding number of the D3 brane on $S_2^2$.
-Note that if we want the monopoles to remain in the low--energy theory with $E<<m$, we need to assume $a<E<<m$ as we discussed above.

 This model also contains dyons that carry both electric and magnetic charges.
 In the above field theory, W bosons have mass $m_W=a$.
 In fact, W bosons are fundamental strings stretched between the two D5 branes wrapped on the nodes at $x=0$ and $x=a$.
 Thus, a dyon with charge $(p,q)$ is a bound state of $p$ fundamental strings and $q$ wrapped D3 branes stretching from $x=0$ to $x=a$.
 This bound state has a mass given by